alixedi/land/apps/us-citizenship-untangled.md

     title: US Citizenship Untangled screenshot
 published: false
 features:
-  - title: Don't Spend Long Hours Reading the Book
-    description: >-
-      The questions in the Life in the UK app covers the entire content of Life in the UK official Handbook.
-So you don't have to read the book.
-      Practising from this app can guarantee that you will pass your Life in the UK Test.

-      And if you have already read the book then why not give some mock tests and gain more confidence.
+  - title: 100% Pass Results
+    description: Our amazing users who practice from our app gave us full marks.
+      Which means they were able to pass their US civics test on the first attempt.
+Check our reviews section to see the awesome feedback they gave to our app.
     image:
       src: ../assets/uploads/life-in-the-uk-practice.jpg
-      alt: Life in the UK Untangled content
+      alt: US Citizenship Untangled pass
-      title: Life in the UK Untangled content
+      title: US Citizenship Untangled pass
   - title: Review section for last-minute preparation
     description: >-
-      The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
-The Review feature keeps track of all the questions you find tricky and stores them in a handy list for revision.

-      Refer to this section time and again, as you move ahead with your practice, to get the best results.
+      The Review feature keeps all the tricky questions, you had difficulty learning, in one place.
+You can always refer to this section after every practice or after completing the whole practice.

+      And once your test date approaches, you can just go to the Review section and go through the list of challenging questions that you frequently got wrong in the past and practice just those.
     image:
       src: ../assets/uploads/life-in-the-uk-review.jpg
-      alt: Life in the UK Untangled revision
+      alt: US Citizenship Untangled revision
-      title: Life in the UK Untangled revision
+      title: US Citizenship Untangled revision
-  - title: Instantly search for a word or a phrase
+  - title: Search for a word or a phrase in no time!
+    description: >-
+      When you wish to find a certain question and you can't remember which chapter you should look in.
+We have a solution!

-    description: No more "Was Bloody Mary and Mary Queen of Scots the same person?" or "What was UK's population in 2010?"
-Just type in a word or a phrase in the search bar and get a list of questions that match.
+      Go to the Search section, type in a word or a phrase in the search bar and get a list of questions that matches your search.
     image:
       src: ../assets/uploads/life-in-the-uk-search.jpg
-      alt: Life in the UK Untangled search
+      alt: US Citizenship Untangled search
-      title: Life in the UK Untangled search
+      title: US Citizenship Untangled search
-  - title: When the rings close, you are ready
+  - title: When the rings close, you are ready to roll!
-    description: The Life in the UK Untangled app will track your progress in form of rings.
-The rings move as you learn new chapters and pass mock tests.
-This makes things simple - Install the app, close the rings, pass your Life in the UK test.
+    description: The Australian Citizenship Untangled app will track your progress in form of rings.
+The green ring move as you finish practising each chapter and the red ring moves every time you pass a mock test.
+Once you close the rings, it means you are ready to give the test.
     image:
       src: ../assets/uploads/life-in-the-uk-rings.jpg
-      alt: Life in the UK Untangled ready
+      alt: US Citizenship Untangled ready
-      title: Life in the UK Untangled ready
+      title: US Citizenship Untangled ready
-  - title: And everything else you expect from a Life in the UK test preparation app
-    description: >-
-      * ✓   1000 questions and easy explanations, all prepared from the official handbook

-      * ✓    Mock Tests to give you a taste of the real test.
-Attempt as many as you can

-        ✓    Exclusive features to make your learning easier and faster
-    image:
+  - image:
-      src: ../assets/uploads/life-in-the-uk-everything-else.jpg
-      alt: Life in the UK Untangled complete
+      alt: US Citizenship Untangled prepare
-      title: Life in the UK Untangled complete
+      title: US Citizenship Untangled prepare
+      src: ../assets/uploads/balloon.png
+    title: All 100 Questions from Civics Test from version 2008
+    description: All 100 US Civics Test questions (version 2008) are included in the Practice section.
+Once you close the green Practice ring means you are all ready to face the UCIS Officer during your naturalization interview
 cta:
   title: Download Now
   subtitle: Pass Life in the UK Test without reading the book!